TheRustifyer/dotfiles/README.md

 Remember when I told you about the `Unix` like tools that could have been rewrite in `Rust`?
 // TODO complete

-## Why?

-On a regular job day (from Monday to Friday), I almost end using three different machines along the day.
-My main coding workstation (for personal projects), which is just an **MSi** laptop running exclusively a *Manjaro*, my gaming and secondary code workstation, that runs on *Windows*, and my job workstation, a corporative laptop that runs on *Windows* but I mostly use *WSL2* these days.

-By having my `dotfiles` in this repo, I can quickly go to another workstation and start to work as I like, format my system without causing me too much trouble for losing my tools and having to reinstall them...

-## How?

-This is a git bare repo.
-The technique consists in storing a Git bare repository in a "side" folder (like $HOME/.cfg or whatever) using a specially crafted alias so that commands are run against that repository and not the usual `.git` local folder, which would interfere with any other *Git* repositories around.

 ## Friendly reminder, starting from scratch your own `dotfiles` bare repo

-If you haven't been tracking your configurations in a Git repository before, you can start using this technique easily with these lines:
+If you haven't been tracking your configurations in a Git repository before, and you want to do it on your own from scratch, or copying the parts of this guide that you're interested, you can start using this technique easily with these lines:

 ```bash
 git init --bare $HOME/.cfg